 If you’re on a budget, the outdoor gardens are completely free.

 On one side (toward the University of Pittsburgh campus), you’ll find an enchanted garden with all manner of perennials, trees, ferns, and a pond.

 On the other side, opposite the main entrance, you’ll find the aquatic garden.
 It’s filled with water lilies and guarded by a Neptune statue.

 Inside, the Victorian greenhouse has a wide ranging collection of 14 indoor gardens.
 The well manicured exhibits range from miniature orchids to massive palm trees, with astonishing attention to detail in each room.

-In addition to the permanent displays, Phipps has temporary exhibits celebrating each season.
+In addition to the permanent displays, Phipps has temporary themed exhibits and exhibits celebrating each season.
 This makes Phipps a great place for repeat visits.
 As a local, I go about twice a year.

-On a visit to Phipps Conservatory, you enter through a beautiful lobby in the crystal palace and are greeted by a gorgeous pendant glass chandelier, Goldenrod, Teal and Citron, in the lobby.
+On a visit to Phipps Conservatory, you enter through a beautiful lobby in the crystal palace.
+You’re greeted by a gorgeous pendant glass chandelier, Goldenrod, Teal and Citron, in the lobby.
 It was crafted by renowned Seattle glass artist Dale Chihuly.

 In fact, there quite a few of his pieces in the museum, beautifully tucked among the plants.
 They almost seem alive with their sinuous lines.
 The forms and colors of the glass imitate, and blissfully coexist, with the plant growth.